-Student/Parent/Teacher/Principal Compact Reviewed and Updated for the 2016-17 School Year
+Student/Parent/Teacher/Principal Compact Reviewed and Updated for the 2019-20 School Year

 Parent/guardian agreement:

 As a parent (guardian), I will do my best to:

-See that my child is punctual on time and d attends school regularly.
+See that my child is punctual on time and attends school regularly.

 Set a time for homework and review it.
-1 1

-, and contact teacher with my questions and concerns.
+Stay aware of what my child is learning, and contact teacher with my questions and concerns.

 Support school rules.
-1 1

-Encourage my child to read 15 minutes of 5
+Encourage my child to read 15 minutes daily.

 Talk with my child about his/her school activities.

 Student agreement:

-will do my best to:
+As a student, I will do my best to:

-As a student, I

 Read daily.

 Attend school daily ready to learn.

 Follow the school rules.

-Complete all homework assignments and d then turn them in on time.
+Complete all homework assignments and then turn them in on time.

 Teacher agreement:

-will do my best to:
+As a teacher, I will do my best to:

 Assist each student to achieve.

-Help each child grow to his/her fullest pe otential.
+Help each child grow to his/her fullest potential.

-sed strategies that will meet all students' instructional needs.
+Provide instruction utilizing research-based strategies that will meet all students' instructional needs.

-Provide meaningful and appropriate hom
+Provide meaningful and appropriate homework activities.

-Maintain open line of communication wi
+Maintain open line of communication with each student and his/her parents.

-Support the independent reading program -
+Support the independent reading program.

 Principal agreement:

-As a principal, I will do my best to:
+Principal agreement: As a principal, I will do my best to:

 Encourage parental involvement.

-Provide the students with highly professi ional qualified staff
+Provide the students with highly professional, qualified staff.

-0,1 positive communication between the students, parents and staff.
+Provide the students with highly professional, quantied staff.
+Provide an environment that allows for positive communication between the students, parents and staff.

 Enforce school rules.

-Support the independent reading program n.
+Support the independent reading program.

+support the macpendent reading program.